parttimenerd/temci/doc/temci_exec.rst

 perf_stat runner
 ~~~~~~~~~~~~~~~~

-This runner uses ``perf stat`` tool to obtain measurements.
+This runner uses the ``perf stat`` tool to obtain measurements.
 It might have to be installed separately
 (see `Installation <installation.html>`).
-``perf stat`` allows to measure a myriad of properties but might require root privileges.
+``perf stat`` allows measuring a myriad of properties but might require root privileges.

 The runner is configured by modifying the ``perf_stat`` property of a run configuration.
 This configuration has the following structure: